leichteckig/sw-cypress/README.md

 ## One thing to keep in mind

-Please notice that these Cypress tests in 'cypress/integration/administration'rely on a clean installation without any custom or demo data.
+Please notice that these Cypress tests in `cypress/integration/administration` rely on a clean installation without any custom or demo data.
 You can quickly prepare such an environment using `./psh.phar init` in your Shopware platform installation instead of `./psh.phar install`.

 ## Install Cypress